e0da/graphiti/mcp_server/README.md

 - `AZURE_OPENAI_EMBEDDING_API_VERSION`: Optional Azure OpenAI API version
 - `AZURE_OPENAI_USE_MANAGED_IDENTITY`: Optional use Azure Managed Identities for authentication
 - `SEMAPHORE_LIMIT`: Episode processing concurrency.
 See [Concurrency and LLM Provider 429 Rate Limit Errors](#concurrency-and-llm-provider-429-rate-limit-errors)
+- `GROUP_ID`: Namespace for the knowledge graph data (default: `default`).
+This allows you to organize and separate different datasets or projects within the same Neo4j instance.

 You can set these variables in a `.env` file in the project directory.